cosmos/ibc/spec/app/ics-028-cross-chain-validation/data_structures.md

   - `spawnTime` is the time on the provider chain at which the consumer chain genesis is finalized and all validators are responsible to start their consumer chain validator node.
   - `connId` is the ID of the connection end on the provider chain on top of which the CCV channel will be established.
     If `connId == ""`, a new client of the consumer chain and a new connection on top of this client are created; in this case, `initialHeight` must be set (see below).
+    Note that a sovereign chain can transition to a consumer chain while maintaining existing IBC channels to other chains by providing a valid `connId`.
   - `initialHeight` is the proposed initial height of new consumer chain.
     If `connId != ""`, then `initialHeight` is ignored.
 Otherwise, it is used to create a client of the consumer chain.
     For an example, take a look at the `Height` defined in [ICS 7](../../client/ics-007-tendermint-client).
   - `distributionChannelId` is the ID of a token transfer channel (as defined in [ICS 20](../../app/ics-020-fungible-token-transfer)) used for the Reward Distribution sub-protocol.
     If `distributionChannelId == ""`, a new token transfer channel is created on top of the same connection as the CCV channel.
+    Note that `distributionChannelId` is the ID of the channel end on the consumer chain.
   - `lockUnbondingOnTimeout` is a boolean value that indicates whether the funds corresponding to the outstanding unbonding operations are to be released in case of a timeout.
     If `lockUnbondingOnTimeout == true`, a governance proposal to stop the timed out consumer chain would be necessary to release the locked funds.
   ```typescript
   interface StopConsumerChainProposal {
     chainId: string